OREGON

 AN IN-DEPTH LOOK

-While Oregon does not have any specific financial literacy requirement for a high school diploma, there are ten high school Financial Literacy standards in the Oregon K-12 Social Sciences Academic Content Standards.
-There are no specified courses in which students are instructed in these standards, but it is expected that they meet them.
+There are ten high school Financial Literacy standards in the Oregon K-12 Social Sciences Academic Content Standards.
 2017 Chapter 133 (House Bill 2229) adds to the state education law that “school districts and public charter schools are encouraged to offer students courses or other education opportunities in financial literacy to allow every student who wants to receive instruction in financial literacy to be able to receive the instruction,” which recognizes the importance of financial literacy but does not mandate it.
 Until 1997, Oregon required a stand-alone half-credit of personal finance as a high school graduation.

 Financial literacy is fully embedded in the Oregon K-12 Social Sciences Academic Content Standards.
 There is at least one, if not multiple, specific financial literacy standards for each grade.
 This ensures all Oregon students receive financial literacy instruction through their K-12 academic careers.